scottwshaw/blipscript/README.md

+1. From mingle, export all values of the radar cards to excel.
+Save in a file called radar.txt

-1. Open the script file "populate-numbered blips.graffle" or "populate-labled-quadrant.scpt" in the AppleScript editor
+2. Open the script file "populate-numbered blips.graffle" or "populate-labled-quadrant.scpt" in the AppleScript editor

-2. Open the file "open-before-running-script.graffle" in OmniGraffle Professional 5 (scripts refer to this specific version)
+3. Open the file "open-before-running-script.graffle" in OmniGraffle Professional 5 (scripts refer to this specific version)

-3. Click "run" in the AppleScript editor
+4. Click "run" in the AppleScript editor

 Note: to run with a different version of OmniGraffle, edit the references to OmniGraffle Professional 5" in the script editor to refer to the version you're running.

 ToDo
 ====

-* make scripts to create labeled blips in one quadrant at a time
-* have the script read the blip data from a file rather than embedding it in the script
+* complete the other quadrants
 * print circles or triangles